pglen/esp_inter/README.md

-# esp_inter
-ESP32 interpreter
+# ESP32 Monitor interpreter

-# Simple command line for rthe ESP32 monitor
+## Simple command line for rthe ESP32 monitor

 Project is placed in the public domain.